Introduction

 • 10W-40

 These numbers indicate how the oil behaves at different temperatures.
+Using the wrong viscosity can reduce protection and affect engine performance at all RPM ranges.

 A properly selected viscosity ensures: